 The Differences Between Writing And Talking Matter As A Comedian

-writing stand-up comedy materialWhen it comes to stand-up comedy and writing a stand-up comedy routine, there is an almost universal assumption that the “written” word (writing) and the spoken word (talking) are essentially the same means of communication.
+When it comes to stand-up comedy and writing a stand-up comedy routine, there is an almost universal assumption that the “written” word (writing) and the spoken word (talking) are essentially the same means of communication.

 It is this false assumption that fuels another false assumption which is that “writing” and “talking” are effectively interchangeable when it comes to writing jokes or otherwise developing stand-up comedy material for the stage.

-Not only are writing and talking NOT effectively interchangeable when it comes to producing stand-up comedy material that actually produces noteworthy laughs, trying to use the “written word” as substitute for the “spoken word” is a proven formula for flopping on stage as a comedian.
+Not only are writing and talking NOT effectively interchangeable when it comes to producing stand-up comedy material that actually produces noteworthy laughs, trying to use the “written word” as a substitute for the “spoken word” is a proven formula for flopping on stage as a comedian.

-If you do a search online for “differences between writing and talking”, it will become clear that the differences between these two distinct forms of communication are significant.
+If you do a search online for “differences between writing and talking,” it will become clear that the differences between these two distinct forms of communication are significant.

 About Comedy Talent

-It doesn’t matter what type of sense of humor or comedy talent you have, it was not developed using written passages, written responses or notes to interact routinely with others.
+It doesn’t matter what type of sense of humor or comedy talent you have, it was not developed using written passages, written responses, or notes to interact routinely with others.
 It was developed as a result of live spoken word communication and interaction with others that started when you began talking as a child.

-Writing on the other hand only involves the use of words and sentences without the benefit of these powerful visual and auditory enhancements, actually robbing an individual of their real laughter power in the live performance environment.
+Writing, on the other hand, only involves the use of words and sentences without the benefit of these powerful visual and auditory enhancements, actually robbing an individual of their real laughter power in the live performance environment.

-In all fairness there will always be some “written” word excerpts, jokes or whatever that will line up to create a laughter response when silently read from a piece of paper or when consumed by a person or audience who is listening to someone talk.
+In all fairness, there will always be some “written” word excerpts, jokes, or whatever that will line up to create a laughter response when silently read from a piece of paper or when consumed by a person or audience who is listening to someone talk.

 However, the stark reality is that this is the exception rather than the rule.